oddbird/oddleventy/content/blog/2022/platform-tools.md

 Most variable fonts are either experimental display fonts without a lot of practical use, or they only provide a single weight axis.
-While I love having all my weights in a single file, and smoothly transitioning from one weight to another, _specialty weights_ are not a high priority for me.
+While I love having all my weights in a single file and smoothly transitioning from one weight to another, _specialty weights_ are not a high priority for me.
 I'll start using more powerful font variables